mnemnion/JLpeg.jl/Plans.md

 with a jump to the next option, because we don't have to backtrack: once we're in the money, we have to succeed or fail.

-Note (this being the thing I finally figure out) that since choice is ordered, we only have to check each subsequent choice against the remaining headsets.
+Note (this being the thing I finally figured out) that since choice is ordered, we only have to check each subsequent choice against the remaining headsets.
 So if '1' is the leadset for choices 1 and 3, 1 has to be choice/commit, but 3 can be test/jump.